AdobeDocs/experience-manager-learn.en/help/foundation/overview.md

 ---
 title: AEM Foundation Videos and Tutorials
-seo-title: AEM Foundation Videos and Tutorials
 description: A collection of videos and tutorials for Adobe Experience Manager Foundation.
-seo-description: A collection of videos and tutorials for Adobe Experience Manager Foundation
 role: Leader, Architect, Developer, Admin, User
 level: Beginner
 exl-id: af0fe7fb-873b-4d2d-a5a3-59a5a3da9b96
 ---
-# Overview {#overview}
+# AEM Foundation Videos and Tutorials {#overview}

-Adobe Experience Manager provides a common set of capabilities available to users of AEM Sites, [!DNL Assets] and [!DNL Forms].
+Adobe Experience Manager provides a common set of capabilities available to users of AEM Sites, Assets, and Forms.

 ## What's New